expo/expo/docs/pages/workflow/already-used-react-native.md

 There's no need re-build or redeploy your app to the App and Play store.
 It's like [Code Push](https://microsoft.github.io/code-push/) if you've used that before.
 There are a few limitations, however.
 [Read about those here](/workflow/publishing/#limitations).

-Expo offers a shared configuration file we call a manifest.
-Typically you'd update your Xcode plist or Android Studio xml files to handle changes.
-For example, if you want to lock screen orientation, change your icon, customize your splash screen or add/remove permissions you'd do this within `app.json` once and it would apply to both.
+Expo offers a shared configuration file we call a _manifest_.

 - Configuration that you would typically do inside of your Xcode / plist files or Android studio / xml files is handled through `app.json`.
-For example, if you want to lock the orientation, change your icon, customize your splash screen, add/remove permissions and entitlements (in standalone apps), configure keys for Google Maps and other services, you set this in `app.json`.
+For example, if you want to lock the orientation, change your icon, customize your splash screen, add/remove permissions and entitlements (in standalone apps), configure keys for Google Maps and other services, you set this in `app.json` and it will apply to both iOS and Android.
 [See the guide here](/workflow/configuration/).

 In the managed workflow, you can share your app with anyone, anywhere in the world while you're working through the Expo client [(available on the App / Play Store)](https://expo.io).
 Scan a QR code, or enter in a phone number and we'll send you a link that will instantly load your app on your device.